meganz/mpenc_doc/source/engineering.rst

 ----------

-We define two interfaces (*trait* or *typeclass* in some languages) as a common pattern for our actor-like components to use.
-Each interface is essentially a (function, subscribe-function) pair.
-The former is used for input into the component, the latter for accepting output from it.
+We define two interfaces (*trait* or *typeclass* in some languages) as a common pattern for our `Actor <https://en.wikipedia.org/wiki/Actor_model>`_-like components to follow.
+Each interface is a (function, subscribe-function) pair.
+The former is to provide input into the component, the latter to accept output from it.

 One interface is for interacting with a more "high level" component, e.g. a user interface: